 Why did you decide to write a book about multiverse theory?

 I had long been interested in the issue of whether there are multiple universes and had written many times about the current debates.
-My interest in writing a book was sparked when I read about the edict of the Bishop of Paris in the year 1277, condemning scholars who taught that there could be only one universe.
+My interest in writing a popular science book was sparked when I read about the edict of the Bishop of Paris in the year 1277, condemning scholars who taught that there could be only one universe.
 (The Bishop said that they were denying the power of God to make as many universes as he wanted to.)
 The Bishop’s edict revived a debate that had begun in ancient Greece, when philosophers who believed in atoms argued for an infinity of universes, whereas Aristotle said there could be only one.
 After 1277, the debate persisted for centuries, and is still going on today, so I thought a book could tell the story of how arguments against the multiverse in the past had invariably turned out to be wrong.